MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-4-Department-Agriculture/subchapter-A-General/part-401-Agriculture-Acquisition-Regulation-System/subpart-401.1-Purpose-Authority-Issuance/section-401.104.md

 ##### 401.104 Applicability. #####

-The FAR and AGAR apply to all USDA acquisitions of supplies and services (including construction) which obligate appropriated funds, unless otherwise specified in this chapter or excepted by law.
+The FAR and AGAR apply to all USDA acquisitions of supplies and services (including construction) which obligate appropriated funds, unless otherwise specified or excepted by law.